 All other factors being equal, larger sensors have higher image quality than smaller sensors: greater bit depth, wider dynamic range, and better low light performance.
 See below.

-2. Compact size; low parallax stitching error
+2. Compact size; low parallax stitching error (Improved)

 The Theta Z1 is remarkable not only for its large sensors but also for its incredibly compact design, which is barely larger than the Theta V, and indeed thinner than most 360 cameras that have smaller sensors.
 The relatively small distance between lenses means that it has less parallax stitching error, and with its optical flow stitching, should have smooth stitching.